Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned: Introduction

 To distinguish our research questions (RQ) from those in the TOGA paper, we subscript references to the latter with $T$.

 \textbf{RQ1 (Exact Replication of RQ3$_{T}$):} \add{In RQ1, our hypothesis is that RQ3$_{T}$ was well-designed and executed, therefore, we should obtain similar results}.
-To this end, we conducted an \textit{exact} replication of the \texttt{Defects4j} fault study as described in the original paper. \ignore{However, we refined the procedure by carefully examining each reported bug to assess whether the bug findings can be attributed to the test oracles generated by TOGA.
-This rigorous analysis allowed us to assess the credit given to TOGA for its bug-finding capabilities.}
+To this end, we conducted an \textit{exact} replication of the \texttt{Defects4j} fault study as described in the original paper.

-\ignore{To corroborate the reported TOGA findings, but with a refined procedure to assess the credit given to TOGA for the bug finding, we began with an \textit{exact} replication of the \texttt{Defects4j} fault study from the original paper.
-The refined procedure involved carefully examining each reported bug to determine whether its findings can be attributed to the test oracles generated by TOGA.}

-\ignore{Our findings revealed that 38 of the 57 reported bugs by TOGA are already detected by the implicit oracle of the Java run-time system and a default assumption of the JUnit test framework used by the \texttt{Defects4J} utilities.}

 \add{We were able to obtain the same results.
 However, we found that the majority (67\%) of total reported bugs could be identified by Java ``implicit oracle'' (i.e., exceptional behavior triggered by executing the test prefix alone).
 Such prefixes eliminate the need for test oracles generated by TOGA and led to an overestimation of TOGA's fault detection capability.
 An important lesson from this finding is that future experimental evaluation should include the implicit oracle as a baseline to correctly attribute the bug detection capabilities of generated oracles (\S\ref{sec:lessons}).}